 - Tim Taylor Technology: Inverted in a similar case to the first film.
-Sterling's ray exposes the subject to too much energy too quickly, but since Wayne is denied access to the laser's intensity without Hendrickson's permission, he improvises by filtering it through a Coke bottle's bottom, which unfortunately has the side effect of causing a power surge which makes the system crash.
+Sterling's ray exposes the subject to too much energy too quickly, but since Wayne is denied access to the laser's intensity without Hendrickson's permission, he improvises by filtering it through a glass Coke bottle's bottom, which unfortunately has the side effect of causing a power surge which makes the system crash.

-- Wayne also title drops the full name of the first movie during the ending to this one.
+- Wayne also title drops the full name of the first movie.

 - What Happened to the Mouse?: After Sterling fires Hendrickson, a board member at Sterling Labs authorizes Hendrickson to tranquilize Adam anyway, and mentions that the crisis will be used as an excuse to steer the board towards ousting Sterling as director.
 This is not followed up on in the movie itself, even though it could have been resolved with a throwaway line.